Kuuuube/Misc_Scripts/scripts_and_programs/discord_anonymous_forum/README.md

 - Threads in the forum channel are auto deleted and recreated by the bot.

-- Messages can only be sent in forums using the slash commands `/p` or `/r`.
-Both of these commands function identically.
+- Messages can only be sent in forums using the slash commands `/p`.
 When typing a message that starts with `/` discord does not show the user who is typing.

 - If a user tries to send a message without a slash command they are sent a DM explaining that they cannot send messages like that.